 Now that you have QGIS installed and a sample dataset available, we would like to demonstrate a short and simple QGIS sample session.
 We will visualize a raster and a vector layer.
 We will use the landcover raster layer qgis_sample_data/raster/landcover.img and the lakes vector layer qgis_sample_data/gml/lakes.gml.

 start QGIS

-- Δ Start QGIS by typing: qgis at a command prompt. - Start QGIS using the Start menu or desktop shortcut, or double click on a QGIS project file. - X Double click the icon in your Applications folder.
+- Start QGIS using the Start menu or desktop shortcut, or double click on a QGIS project file. - X Double click the icon in your Applications folder.